 Source: Zillow DigsTM

-A modern touch in Mediterranean design where beams and ceiling give contrast to the neutral color of the wall and flooring.
+A modern touch in Mediterranean design where beams and ceiling contrast with the neutral color of the wall and flooring.

 - Use of clean and simple lines